Joiry/HSL_Carp/Pipes_and_Variables_04.md

-# Getting the Most out of Files
+# Pipes and Variables

+In this lesson, we will learn about a powerful search tool, how to use redirection of streams, and assigning and using variables

 ## Searching files

-We discussed in a previous episode how to search within a file using `less`.
-We can also search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
-We're not going to work with regular expressions in this lesson, and are instead going to specify the strings we are searching for.
+We discussed in a previous lesson how to search within a file using `less`.
+We can also search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
+We're not going to work with regular expressions in this lesson, and instead will use specific strings or with shell wildcards.
-Let's give it a try!

-> ## Nucleotide abbreviations
+> Fastq Format
+> There are 4 lines per read in a fastq file:
 >
-> The four nucleotides that appear in DNA are abbreviated `A`, `C`, `T` and `G`.
-> Unknown nucleotides are represented with the letter `N`.
-An `N` appearing
-> in a sequencing file represents a position where the sequencing machine was not able to
-> confidently determine the nucleotide in that position.
-You can think of an `N` as a `NULL` value
-> within a DNA sequence.
+> @ *a line starting with @ has header info, usually technical info about the sequencer and the read itself*
+> ATCGCG... *the read sequence
+> + *a line starting with +, that in older fastq files duplicated the @ line, but now is usually blank
+> !!!#@$+$ *a line with numbers and symbols that are a code for the quality scores of each base above

 We'll search for strings inside of our fastq files.
 Let's first make sure we are in the correct directory.

 ~~~
 $ cd ~/shell_data/untrimmed_fastq